Dee3586/Factors-Influencing-US-Houses-Prices/README.md

 ---

 Project completed entirely in Microsoft Excel using native statistical tools and visualization features.
-I am looking to collaborate on projects related to Data Analysis.
-You can reach me via my email: dammythompson23@gmail.com
+I am open to collaborate on projects related to Data Analysis Statistical Analysis, and Visualization .
+You can reach me via my email [dammythompson23@gmail.com]